Current Employment and Internship Opportunities with IPSI

 - Attend briefings/meetings of interest in DC and prepare briefings

 Remunerations / Time Commitments:

-- Interns are expected to be in the IPSI office 20-25 hours per week
+- Interns are expected to be in the IPSI office 20 to 25 hours per week

 - Must attend mandatory Thursday morning staff meetings

 - If an applicant’s college or university offers academic credit for internships, IPSI will work with the school to match academic requirements with the intern’s duties.
 Necessary forms from the college or university should be submitted upon acceptance to the intern’s program supervisor as well as IPSI.